Skip to content

 Qualification Comparison of Welfare Programs

 Low-income Americans are the target of all welfare programs.
-Therefore, each program has a limit on the income that an individual or family can earn and still qualify for the program.
-Income includes wages from jobs or self-employment and usually also includes income from investments.
+Therefore, each program limits the annual income an individual or family can earn and still qualify for the program.
+Income includes wages from jobs or self-employment and usually includes income from investments.
 If the income of the individual or family is below the qualification standard, they can participate in the program.
 If the income is higher, they cannot participate.
-Shown below are the maximum income levels for each program.
+The maximum annual income levels for each program are shown below.
 More can be found on each program page linked above.

 SNAP – 130% of the poverty threshold.